 - Online Bachelor of Science in Cyber Security

 University of Sioux Falls

 The University of Sioux Falls is a Christian liberal arts university founded in 1883.
 Currently, the school offers more than 40 undergraduate majors, five degree completion programs, and four online adult graduate programs.
-Tuition and fees for the 2014-15 school year averaged out to $25,480, and students enjoyed small class sizes with a student-to-faculty ratio of just 14:1.
+Tuition and fees for the 2014-15 school year averaged out to $25,480, and students enjoyed small class sizes with a student-to-faculty ratio of just 14:1, according to the National Center for Education Statistics.
 A few of the university's notable programs include:

 - Online Master of Business Administration (MBA)